Zsoltt-dom/MiTempHum-Homey/README.md

 # MiTemp_BLE

-BLE Tempereature and Humidity sensor
+BLE Tempereature and Humidity sensor app for Homey